tasket/wyng-backup/README.md

 instance of the tag (when the tag is the first spec) or the last instance (when the tag is the second range spec).
 Also, date-times and tags may be used together in a range spec.

 `--volex=<volume1> [--volex=<volume2> *]`

 Exclude one or more volumes from processing.
-May be used with commands that operate on multiple volumes in a single invocation, such as `send`.
+May be used with commands that operate on multiple volumes in a single invocation, such as `send`.  volex is useful in cases where a volume is in the archive, but frequent automatic backups aren't needed.
+Or when certain volumes should be excluded from prune, monitor, etc.

-**Please note:** This had to be changed from the v0.3 option format which used a comma to specify multiple volumes.
+**Please note:** volex syntax had to be changed from the v0.3 option syntax which used a comma to specify multiple volumes.

 `--sparse-write`